North Battleford/Hamlin Airport: History

-This airfield was built under the British Commonwealth Air Training Plan during World War II as the R1 - primary relief field - for RCAF Station North Battleford.
+This airfield was built under the British Commonwealth Air Training Plan during World War II as the R1 — primary relief field — for RCAF Station North Battleford.
 Pilots trained here using Airspeed Oxford aircraft; it is listed as operating from 4 September 1941 to 30 March 1945.

-Airodrome
+Aerodrome

 The RCAF Aerodrome at Hamlin was the relief landing field for RCAF Station North Battleford, and was located approximately 7 mi north of the main aerodrome.
 The site was located north-east of the community of Hamlin, Saskatchewan.
 The Relief field was constructed in the typical triangular pattern.

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Hamlin, Saskatchewan at 52°53′N 108°17′W with a variation of 22 degrees east and elevation of 1779 ft.
 Six runways were listed as follows:

 A review of Google Maps on 7 June 2018 shows clear visibility of the outer runways of the airfield.
 There is, however, no visibility of the inner runways.
 The c.1942 indicate a location on the visible triangle.